You’re eating vegetables, exercising, getting enough rest, and your house is clean…

 A Generation of Asthmatic Children

-A study showed that long-term effects of black mold exposure include increased chances of developing asthma.
+A study showed that the long-term effects of black mold exposure include increased chances of developing asthma.
 If your child already has asthma, expect frequent attacks if he/she is kept in a mold environment.

 A Rise in Cancer Cases